 Positive reinforcement

 This occurs when there is a positive consequence linked to the desired behaviour.
-In other words, you should provide rewards to encourage certain actions.
+In other words, you should provide rewards to encourage specific actions.
 Everyday examples of positive reinforcement are when a teacher tells a student they’ve done a great job or when a parent treats their child to ice cream because they’ve kept their room tidy for a whole month.

 Negative reinforcement